UPDATED: 27th SEPTEMBER 2018

 If I say that I’ll do card tricks for your wedding guests for an hour, that has value, but if I say that I’ll be entertaining your guests throughout the entire photo period – from after the ceremony until they are called through for the wedding breakfast, that may be of more value.
 If I then add things in like special tricks for the bride and groom, booking contracts, so that you can relax knowing the date is secure, Insurance etc., then I’m adding even more value, so in theory I can charge even more.

-If you’ve planned your own wedding, you could write an e-book of all the processes you went through and how you would do it all again.
+After you’ve planned your own wedding, you could write an e-book of all the processes you went through and how you would do it all again.

 The value would be in the answers to all those questions new brides and grooms are presently struggling with, or are not yet aware of: